-Breaking: Judge Omotosho Speaks Out On Why Nnamdi Kanu Wasn't Sentenced To Death
+Breaking: Judge Omotosho Speaks Out on Why Nnamdi Kanu Wasn’t Sentenced to Death

-Breaking: Judge Omotosho Speaks Out On Why Nnamdi Kanu Wasn't Sentenced To Death
+Breaking: Judge Omotosho Speaks Out on Why Nnamdi Kanu Wasn’t Sentenced to Death

-Recall that the prosecution in the case involving Nnamdi Kanu, led by Adegboyega Awomolo, on Thursday, November 20, urged the federal high court, Abuja, to sentence the detained leader of the banned Indigenous People of Biafra (IPOB) to death.
+Recall that the prosecution in the case involving Kanu, led by Adegboyega Awomolo, had urged the Federal High Court, sitting in Abuja, to sentence the leader of the banned IPOB separatist group to death.

 Read also